Project detail

 PathOS - Open Science Impact Pathways

-The project aims to understand how Open Science influences innovation, knowledge transfer, and economic efficiency.
-Specifically, PathOS explores areas such as new products and methods resulting from OS, the usage of patents, and the accelerated knowledge transfer from the reuse of OS outputs by the industry.
-Additionally, the project examines the efficiency in production costs due to open tools and software, the creation of start-ups and spin-offs, and academic-industry collaborations in OS.
-Economic costs and benefits, particularly related to publishing and Article Processing Charges (APCs), are also analysed.
+The project aimed to understand how Open Science influences innovation, knowledge transfer, and economic efficiency.
+Specifically, PathOS explored areas such as new products and methods resulting from OS, the usage of patents, and the accelerated knowledge transfer from the reuse of OS outputs by the industry.
+Additionally, the project examined the efficiency in production costs due to open tools and software, the creation of start-ups and spin-offs, and academic-industry collaborations in OS.
+Economic costs and benefits, particularly related to publishing and Article Processing Charges (APCs), were also analysed.

-CSIL leads the work package dedicated to a Cost Benefit Analysis (CBA) approach for assessing selected open science practices.
-This involves:
+CSIL led the work package dedicated to a Cost-Benefit Analysis (CBA) approach for assessing selected open science practices.
+This involved:

 • Developing indicators for the impact of OS on the economy.